goblivend/Advent-of-code/2023/README.md

 And then I realised from @Sheinxy's answer that some big part of mine (in which there was a bug but I knew it would not matter for this input) was actually a function available in the language...

 So I managed to clean up most of it (the first version is still available as first commit of the day)

+### Day 9

+Today was really easy and straight forward, doing it in with recursivity haskell really paid off.